16 to 18 education: free meals for academic year 2016 to 2017

 The student, or their parent/guardian, must submit an application for free meals to the institution where they are enrolled.
 Institutions should develop their own process for dealing with free meals applications.
 Some may wish to use a paper application form, whilst others may wish to provide an on-line application option.

-As part of the application, institutions must ask the student (or their parent/guardian) to provide evidence of the award of the qualifying benefits set out in paragraph 9, for example an award notice or letter from the Department of Work and Pensions (DWP) or HMRC.
+As part of the application, institutions must ask the student (or their parent/guardian) to provide evidence of the award of the qualifying benefits, for example an award notice or letter from the Department of Work and Pensions (DWP) or HMRC.
 Institutions may want to consider using a combined application form and process for free meals and the 16 to 19 Bursary.

 Allocations to institutions